-Podium rolls out payments for its customer-focused local business SaaS service – TechCrunch
+Podium rolls out payments for its customer-focused local-business SaaS service – TechCrunch

 While I tend to stay away from product news, Podium’s decision to add payment technology to its service hit a number of themes that we’ve recently explored, like the rise of payments technology players (Finix, for example) and how it is increasingly common to see fintech and finservices solutions find their way into new places.

-And Podium is one of SaaS’s fastest growing companies.
-Cribbing from some prior reporting, Podium’s ARR grew reached roughly $30 million at the end of 2017.
+And Podium is one of SaaS’s fastest-growing companies.
+Cribbing from some prior reporting, Podium’s ARR reached roughly $30 million at the end of 2017.
 It expected to reach $60 million by the end of 2018, and had $100 million in its sights for 2019.
 Those figures, collected in November, are now decidedly out of date.
 But they illustrate how quickly Podium was growing before it added payments to its arsenal.

 I wanted to dig into the news, so I emailed with Eric Rea, the company’s CEO.
 What follows is an email exchange (due to scheduling difficulties).
 We’ll chat after about what was said.

-Note: Update: Adding a little clarification here.
-The addition of payments to Podium’s tech allows its customers (the companies using its software) to collect payments from their own customers.
-This gives Podium customers the ability to charge folks for their goods and services in a manner that is integrated into the rest of the software company’s service.